ampled-music/ampled/README.md

 - `RAILS_LOG_TO_STDOUT` - Log to standard out, good for Heroku (default: false).
 - `RAILS_SERVE_STATIC_FILES` - Serve static assets, good for Heroku (default: false).
 - `RAVEN_DSN` - used to support [Sentry](sentry.io) on the backend.
+- `STRIPE_WEBHOOK_SECRET` - signing secret for main Stripe webhook.
+In your local environment, with the Stripe CLI you can find the endpoint's secret by running `stripe listen`
+- `STRIPE_CONNECT_WEBHOOK_SECRET` - signing secret for Stripe Connect webhook.
+In your local environment, with the Stripe CLI you can find the endpoint's secret by running `stripe listen`

 **Client .env**